smaclell/smaclell.github.io/_drafts/being-safe-with-puppet-exec-and-the-powershell-provider.md

 This is because you need to be very careful with your exit codes.
 Based on our experience it is preferable to use ``unless`` instead of ``onlyif`` and imperative to test your modules thoroughly.

+TODO: Quote the puppet docs and indicate why that would be great.

 Control All Exits
 ===============================================================================